 The Journal of Ethnic and Cultural Diversity in Social Work is currently reviewing Marrs Fuchsel’s prevention model manuscript for publication.
 Another study, “The Catholic Church as a support for Immigrant Mexican Women living with Domestic Violence,” is being reviewed by the Social Work and Christianity journal.

-Read about Catherine Marrs Fuchsel work in “Eye on Women” in SCAN October 2010.
+Read about Catherine Marrs Fuchsel work in “Eye on Women”.
 (Also, scroll to subhead “The battered woman” for more details.)